Inflectionary Invariants for Isolated Complete Intersection Curve Singularities: Introduction

 It remains open as to how one might determine automatic degeneracies as explicit functions of $m$ for higher-order singularities, such as a tacnode or triple point.
-We are nonetheless able to obtain lower bounds on automatic degeneracies, as well as upper bounds in certain cases.
-In Theorem~\ref{cor-worse}, we obtain the lower bounds
+Nonetheless, in Theorem~\ref{cor-worse}, we obtain the following lower bounds on automatic degeneracies: \begin{theorem*} We have the following inequalities: